JuliaRegistries/General/README.md

 Do what you did when you triggered Registrator the first time.

+#### AutoMerge is blocked by one of my comments, how do I unblock it?

+Simply edit `[noblock]` into all your comments.
+AutoMerge periodically checks each PR, and if there are no blocking comments when it checks (i.e. all comments have `[noblock]` present), it will continue to merge (assuming of course that all of its other checks have passed).

 #### Are there any requirements for package names in the General registry?

 There are no hard requirements, but it is *highly recommended* to follow